SAP-archive/cloud-maven-plugin/README.md

 ### Using the plugin ###

-The easies way to use the plugin with your Maven managed web application is to include the plugin to the build plugins of the project.
+The easiest way to use the plugin with your Maven managed web application is to include the plugin to the build plugins of the project.
 To do this, open the project file `pom.xml` and insert the following lines at the end of the build plugins section:

 	<build>
 		<plugins>